LLNL/serac/src/docs/sphinx/dev_guide/testing.rst

 -----------------

 .. note::
   This is very much in development and is not fully featured.
+Only the rzgenie clang@10.0.0 host-config has ATS_DIR defined currently.
+You could use this on any by adding "-DATS_DIR=/path/to/ats/base/dir".

 Requirements: